prataprc/prataprc.github.io/_posts/2013-06-24-javascript.md

 <script src="https://gist.github.com/prataprc/d8f1b6607c854fcfa7b651f648f75ffb.js?file=types.js"></script>

-in the end of above gist, we demonstrate two other ways of creating a number-value 10 and `n === m` give false because the former is number-type while the later is object-type.
+In the end of above gist, we demonstrate two other ways of creating a number-value 10 and `n === m` give false because the former is number-type while the later is object-type.

 Function and scope
 ------------------

-following gist shows some name-resolution gymnastics with javascript functions.
+Following gist shows some name-resolution gymnastics with javascript functions.

 <script src="https://gist.github.com/prataprc/d8f1b6607c854fcfa7b651f648f75ffb.js?file=function.js"></script>

-in javascript functions are the only means of code-abstraction and thereby only form of scoping available for programmers.
+In javascript functions are the only means of code-abstraction and thereby only form of scoping available for programmers.
 By default every function act as a closure, making its local namespace available for enclosed function definitions.
 And only those functions that are enclosed within the scope of an